NATIONAL HOME FUNERAL ALLIANCE

 LEARN MORE ABOUT HOME FUNERAL LAW

-Unembalmed bodies (according to the CDC, CID, WHO and PANO) are not dangerous nor are they more infectious than they were in life.
-Simple methods of cooling the body such as using dry ice, Techni-ice, an a/c unit, or opening a window in cool weather are more than sufficient.
+Simple methods of cooling the body such as using dry ice, Techni-ice, an a/c unit, or opening a window in cool weather are often sufficient.
 Even without these methods, most bodies can be kept for up to 3 days in a 65 degree room.
-Bathing the body with simple soap and water to remove the usual surface bacteria will dispense with concerns about smell.
-The body is then dressed if desired or wrapped in a shroud or blanket, sheet, or quilt.

 LEARN ABOUT BODY CARE